kazurayam/HighlightingElementByTestObjectInEachAndEveryStep/README.md

 ![button no highlight](https://kazurayam.github.io/HighlightingElementByTestObjectInEachAndEveryStep/images/button_no_highlight.png)

 The following image is rendered by [Test Cases/TC3b](https://github.com/kazurayam/HighlightingElementByTestObjectInEachAndEveryStep/blob/develop/Scripts/TC3b/Script1732701241909.groovy).
-The `com.kazurayam.ksbackyard.HighlightElement.on` keyword will apply a default style of highlight as default, like this:
+The `com.kazurayam.ksbackyard.HighlightElement.on` keyword applies the default style of highlight like this:

 ![button default highlight](https://kazurayam.github.io/HighlightingElementByTestObjectInEachAndEveryStep/images/button_default_highlight.png)

-The default highlight is rendered by a CSS property of:
+The default highlight is implemented by a CSS property of:

     outline: dashed red;